feihong/glitch-quickstart/README.md

 ## Notes

 Running and compiling simple Go and Erlang programs works.
+It's possible to build and run Go programs as the server for your Glitch project.

 Some other notable tools whose versions I don't care about: